Open Bible Data Home About News OET Key

 Parallel 1TH 4:8

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
 This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Click on any Bible version abbreviation to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI 1Th 4:8 ©

-OET (OET-RV) so whoever rejects this is not rejecting a human but rejecting God—the one who gives his holy spirit to you all.
+OET (OET-RV)so whoever rejects this is not rejecting a human but rejecting God—the one who gives his holy spirit to you all.

 OET-LVSo_then the one rejecting this, not a_human is_rejecting, but the god, the one giving the spirit of_him the holy to you_all.